Privatization in Croatia: 20th century

 The privatization process in the former Yugoslavia was initiated during the government of Yugoslav Prime Minister Ante Marković.
 In 1990 he introduced a privatization program, with newly passed federal laws on privatization allowing company management boards to initiate privatization, mainly through internal share-holding schemes, initially not tradeable in the stock exchange.
 This meant that the law put an emphasis on "insider" privatization to company workers and managers, to whom the shares could be offered at a discount.
 Yugoslav authorities used the term "property transformation" when referring to the process of transforming public ownership into private hands.

-Separate privatization laws in individual republics soon replaced the federal law.
-Republic of Croatia replaced the federal law on privatization with its own privatization law in April 1991.
+Separate privatization laws in individual republics replaced the federal law during the mid-1990s.
+The Croatian government replaced the federal law on privatization with its own privatization law in April 1991.
 The new law stipulated compulsory privatization and the elimination of public ownership, while publicly owned enterprises were to be transformed into joint-stock or limited liability companies.
 These new laws in Croatia and Slovenia were interpreted as tacit nationalization, a tendency of both governments to first re-nationalize public property in order to later proceed with privatization.
 At the time Croatia gained independence, its economy, as well as the whole Yugoslav economy, was in the middle of recession.
 As a result of the 1991–95 war, infrastructure sustained massive damage, especially the revenue-rich tourism industry.
 Privatization and transformation from a planned economy to a market economy was thus slow and unsteady.

-Main events

 During the rule of the Croatian Democratic Union (HDZ), Croatia initiated its privatization program in 1992 when companies began arranging sales of shares to their employees.
 Privatization revenues and two thirds of unsold shares were then transferred to the Development Fund, while the remainder of unsold shares was transferred to the Pension Fund and the Disability Insurance Fund, both controlled by the state.
 Privatization often involved appointing new managers close to HDZ, or even the party's leading members, a trend which discouraged foreign investors.
 The state also took full ownership of over 100 important large companies and appointed new managers there, who were also often members of the ruling party.

 With the end of the war in 1995, Croatia's economy recovered moderately, but corruption, cronyism, and a general lack of transparency stymied economic reforms and foreign investment, accompanied by public distrust when many state-owned companies were sold to politically well-connected people at below-market prices, all of which were common to reforms that took place in most post-communist transition economies.